 Provide your name, phone number, e-mail address, insurance info, and a good time to reach you.
 Let the person know if it is okay to leave you a voicemail or to text you.
 Providing relevant info and multiple ways to get in touch with you allows therapists to let you know if they can help you or if they have appointment availability.Without a e-mail address, permission to text you, or a full voicemail box, it can be challenging for therapists to get in touch with you.

 Do not rely solely on your insurance provider’s directory.
 Therapists subscribe to and maintain listings on various directories that provide therapist availability and additional information.
 Popular directories include Psychology Today, GoodTherapy, and TherapyDen.
 Directories that service BIPOC clientele include Therapy for Black Girls, Clinicians of Color, and Innopsych.
-Group practices and individuals therapists often maintain and update information on these website to include which types of insurance they accept and whether they are accepting new clients.
-You can search by insurance, issue, location and a number of other filters.
+Group practices and individuals therapists often maintain and update information on these directi and include which types of insurance they accept and whether they are accepting new clients.
+You can often search by insurance, issue, location, and a number of other filters.
 Repeat steps 1 and 2 for the therapists with whom you may want to work.